Who's the right agent for you?

 Whether your property is impacted by price gains or falls depends on many factors including location, property type, and whether your home falls into the higher or lower end of the market.

 If you’re seriously considering selling your home, you need to do your research.
-As a first step, get a ball-park estimate of what your home might be worth by using a free online estimation tool
+As a first step, get an estimate of what your home might be worth in today's market

 Speaking to a top local agent is also one of the best ways to get a thorough understanding of how buyers are behaving in your suburb, what kinds of results are still being achieved, and what the best strategy could be for you to still get that dream sale result.